Bell Brothers was the second largest producer of pig iron in the North of England.

 A visitor in 1881 commented in the New Monthly Magazine on the “cheerful labour” of the workforce, and denied the existence of cruel overseers, fire risk and ill health caused by phosphorous.

-	By 1881 the firm had developed a considerable export trade.
+The firm had developed a considerable export trade by 1881.
 The Fairfield Works covered over six acres.
 Pine was imported from Canada.
 Matchbox making and labelling employed 3,000 females within their own homes throughout the local neighbourhood.

 Bryant & May was registered as a limited liability company in 1884.
 Bell & Black, its Bow rival, was acquired to create the largest match manufacturer in Britain.
 The company produced around 300 million matches a day by 1886.

 200 girls went on strike in 1887.
 1,400 young women went on strike at the Bow factory in 1888.

 It was passed into law from 1893 that every case of phosphorous poisoning be referred to the Government.

 Bryant & May employed around 2,000 workers in 1895, including around 1,200 to 1,500 women and girls.

 Operations began in Brazil from 1895.